Brian Anderson Player Props: Brewers vs. Tigers

 Brian Anderson At The Plate

-- Anderson has had an RBI in nine games this year (40.9%), including four multi-RBI outings (18.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Anderson has driven in a run in nine games this season (39.1%), including four games with more than one RBI (17.4%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.